 How is crypto taxed in Ethiopia?

-Which crypto cards work in Ethiopia?
+Which crypto cards work for Ethiopians?

 What is the Fayda digital ID?